KorySchneider/tab/README.md

 # tab: a startpage
-_a startpage, new tab page, homepage_

-Tab lives [here](https://koryschneider.github.io/tab-a-startpage).
+Tab lives [here](https://koryschneider.github.io/tab).
 You should probably read below if you haven't used it before.

 #### Contents of this page